ipeirotis/scholar_update/README.md

 # Create a JSON file with my Google Scholar data

-A small script that scrapes Google Scholar using the [Python scholarly library](https://github.com/OrganicIrradiation/scholarly) and creates a JSON file with my publications and their statistics.
+A small script that scrapes Google Scholar using the [Python scholarly library](https://github.com/OrganicIrradiation/scholarly), creates a JSON file with my publications and their statistics, and then posts the resulting JSON files on a publicly accessible Google Bucket ([ipeirotis.json](https://storage.googleapis.com/publications_scholar/ipeirotis.json) and [ipeirotis_pubs.json](https://storage.googleapis.com/publications_scholar/ipeirotis_pubs.json)).

-The GitHub Action script then does the following:
-* Runs the script and fetches the latest data from Google Scholar.
-* The script runs daily to update the JSON files.
+Structure:
-* The then copies the two JSON files on a Google Bucket, [ipeirotis.json](https://storage.googleapis.com/publications_scholar/ipeirotis.json) and [ipeirotis_pubs.json](https://storage.googleapis.com/publications_scholar/ipeirotis_pubs.json).
-To enable the upload:
+* Create a Google Bucket, publicly readable

-  * Follow the [Google instructions](https://cloud.google.com/storage/docs/reference/libraries) to fetch the secrets json file
-  * Encrypt the secrets json file using the [Github Actions instructions](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#limits-for-secrets)
-  * Use the script `upload_to_google_storage.py`, adapted from [Google](https://cloud.google.com/storage/docs/uploading-objects), to upload the generated files and make them public.
-  * The service account needs to be a "Storage Object Admin" (and not "Project Owner" as outlined in the documentation), and the bucket needs to have object level permissions, and not "bucket policy only".
-The bucket needs to be public.
+* Create a Google Function with the `main.py` script.
+* Create a Cloud Scheduler tasks (aka cron) that triggers the function every day.

+The Github actions file contains the instructions for deployment.